 Basically, if you're gonna get mad over Korra, you should be getting mad over everything else too.
 Anger at one of these things but not the other ones is like trying to jump rope with that line.
 You gotta choose a side.
 And if you're gonna choose the side of "Look, I get that some people don't think this is wrong, so I won't judge them," then you have to include Korra in it.

 So there you have it.
 That's the gist of it.
-For a further delve into my personal reactions to everything, please continue.
+For a further delve into my personal reactions to everything, please see my next post.
 Otherwise,

-So here are some of the other reasons why I totally get it.
+So here are some of the other reasons why I totally get Korrasami.
 Actually, there's one, mainly, but I'll break it down a little.

 That one being this: Asami is literally perfect.
 I'm for reals serious about this.